 Our hotel department is responsible for formulating the strategies for hotel operations.
 For certain of our hotels, in particular the high-end hotels, our strategy is to enter into hotel management agreements with international hotel operators.
 In selecting our hotel management partners, we consider their relevant experience, reputation and track records.
-We believe that by partnering with international hotel operators, we are able to enhance the image of our hotels, and benefit from our partners' expertise in hotel management and their global marketing, advertising and procurement capabilities.
-The hotel management partners are responsible for managing the daily operation of the hotels in all aspects, including recruiting and training of staff members and setting room rates and other charges and the strategies of the hotels.
+We believe that by partnering with international hotel operators, we are able to enhance the image of our hotels, and benefit from our partners' expertise in hotel management partners are responsible for managing the daily operation of the hotels in all aspects, including recruiting and training of staff members and setting room rates and other charges and the strategies of the hotels.
 Our target customers are mid-to high-end international and domestic travelers.
 For some hotels in second-tier cities, we plan to manage them through our own hotel management company.